 In October 2021, health groups including the American Academy of Pediatrics declared a national emergency in children's mental health.
 In December 2021, the U.S. Surgeon General issued an advisory on the urgent need to address the mental health crisis in children and teens in our country.
 Any parent hearing about the mental health crisis may wonder the best way to support their child.
 It's normal for everyone to feel sad or anxious once in a while.
 But when children and teens seem depressed or anxious for weeks, it may be time to seek professional help.

-Before COVID‑19, mental health disorders in children and teens were already on the rise, and the pandemic added to the situation.
+Before COVID‑19, mental health disorders in children and teens were already on the rise, and the pandemic added to pre-existing challenges that youth faced.
 According to the Department of Health & Human Services, high school students who reported persistent feelings of sadness or hopelessness increased by 40% between 2009 and 2019, to more than 1 in 3 students.
 A Centers for Disease Control and Prevention (CDC) survey of more than 7,000 teens in 2021 found 4 in 10 felt "persistently sad or hopeless," while 1 in 5 had contemplated suicide.
 Additionally, results from the CDC's 2021 Youth Risk Behavior Survey recently revealed more girls are experiencing unprecedented levels of hopelessness and suicidal thoughts.

 While the statistics can feel disheartening, James Norcross, M.D., Division Director for Psychiatry Services at Children's Health℠ and Professor and Chief of Child and Adolescent Psychiatry at UT Southwestern, says we can consider the increased awareness of mental health in children as a step in the right direction.